 The fifth section shows the minimum belt wrap angle for the driven pulley and the gap between pulleys.
 These are always calculated from the other factors - they are not input fields.
 The internal diameter of the belt (as if it were a circle) and the external belt length (allowing for its thickness) are also given since one or other of these is often quoted by suppliers.

 Enter all known variables in sections above and click Calculate - the other factors are returned.
 If 'Calculate Automatically' is checked, clicking on any radio button will also initiate a calculation.
-Click on Clear Values to reset to defaults and clear the previous answers.
+Click on Clear Values to reset to defaults and clear any previous answers.

 For Chains, the same principles apply, except it is more convenient to use chain links as the unit of measurement.
 This means the values entered for Sprockets (Pulleys) in the second section would be its number of teeth, and the value entered for the 'Belt length' would be the number of links in the chain.
 So that the distance between sprocket centres is meaningful, a Chain Pitch must be entered in the same measurement units (eg. mm) as the centre-to-centre distance.
 Although the chain length can be calculated from the sprocket centres, the number of chain links must obviously be an integer!
 (And preferably an even number.)
 So the answer given must be rounded up accordingly and the centre-to-centre distance recalculated.
 Please note this calculator can only assume a chain without a tensioner (as on a motorcycle).
 A bike with Derailleur gears has a tensioner, which requires extra links, the number of which depends on the tensioner.
 However, this calculator can give a rough guide to minimum chain length in this situation - for Derailleurs, enter the largest sprocket on each end, ie. for the lowest gear.